Watercress

 What goes wrong

 Bolting is the primary failure mode.
 Warm temperatures above 75-80°F trigger seed stalk production within days.
 Once it bolts, the stems go woody and the flavor becomes harsh.
 Harvest before this point and start a new sowing.
-There’s no way to reverse bolting.
+There’s no way to reverse it.

 Brown leaf margins usually indicate water stress - even brief periods of drying out damage watercress faster than most greens.
 Check your container water level daily in hot weather.